-Strategies to support/develop numeracy skills:
+Strategies to support/develop Numeracy skills:

-- Concrete apparatus in class eg: Base 10 equipment/ Numicon/counting bears/number lines/bead strings/place value counters/ tens frames - Differentiated resources/tasks - Small group interventions - Identification of gaps in learning through termly HFL assessments (Y1+) - Pupils with PSPs will be encouraged to work on their individual goal based outcomes identified in their plans.
+- Concrete apparatus in class eg: Base 10 equipment/ Numicon/counting bears/number lines/bead strings/place value counters/ tens frames - Differentiated resources/tasks - Small group interventions - Identification of gaps in learning through termly HFL assessments (Y1+) - Pupils with PSPs will be encouraged to work on their individual goal based outcomes identified in their plans. - IDL screeners may be scheduled to identify traits of Dyscalculia.

-Strategies/programmes to support children with speech and language difficulties or social communication difficulties:
+Strategies/programmes to support children with Speech and Language difficulties or social communication difficulties:

-- Timetabled 1:1 interventions with our on site specialist speech and language/EAL teaching assistant - Timetabled Nuffield Early Language interventions delivered in EYFS (NELI) - Daily use of 'Talk Partners' across all subjects - Delivery of 'speech and language' programmes following advice from a Speech & Language Therapist - Social Skill groups, using Talkabout materials, Socially Speaking, Time to Talk, - Homunculi, Zones of Regulation - Circle of Friends - Visual aids - Use of Widgits (word:image) to support communication - 1:1 'Bucket Time' for pupils identified with needs.
+- Timetabled 1:1 interventions with our Learning support assistants with speech and language training. - Timetabled Nuffield Early Language interventions delivered in EYFS (NELI) - Daily use of 'Talk Partners' across all subjects - Delivery of 'speech and language' programmes following advice from a Speech & Language Therapist e.g SCERTS episodes of care. - Delivery of Targeted Language interventions NHS group sessions led by our trained Learning support assistant. - Social Skills group or 1:1 interventions - Circle of Friends - Visual aids to support Speech and Language barriers.
+E.g Communication boards, coactive social stories, Reflection books. - 1:1 'Bucket Time' for pupils identified with needs. - Referral to the Speech and Language teams - Referral to SCLA team (Speech Communication Language and Autism team)

-Access to strategies/programmes to support Occupational Therapy/Physiotherapy needs:
+Access to strategies/programmes to support Occupational Therapy/ Physiotherapy needs:

-• Occupational Therapists and Physiotherapists visit and deliver training to staff which may then lead a planned programme of exercises/task for pupils with identified needs.

-- Handwriting groups, using sky, grass and soil concept. - Provide resources recommended by Occupational Therapists and Physiotherapists for pupils e.g exercise balls, therapy resistance bands, writing aids for stationary, wobble cushions for seats, specialist chairs. - Computer keyboard support to develop touch typing skills - Smart Moves interventions
+- Occupational Therapists and Physiotherapists visit and deliver training to staff which may then lead a planned programme of exercises/task for pupils with identified needs. - Handwriting groups following our RWInc Handwriting policy. - Provide resources recommended by Occupational Therapists and Physiotherapists for pupils e.g exercise balls, therapy resistance bands, writing aids for stationary, wobble cushions for seats, specialist chairs. - Computer keyboard support to develop touch typing skills - Access to a laptop if the need has been identified. - Movement breaks - Sensory circuits

-Strategies/programmes to support children with social, emotional and mental health challenges:
+Strategies/programmes to support children with Social, Emotional and Mental Health (SEMH) challenges:

-- Social Skills groups, wellbeing groups, using Talkabout materials, - Zones of Regulation used school wide and referred to daily. - Protective behaviours - 1:1 or small group work with a member of the Inclusion team - Mentors - Termly 'Safe Hands' sessions, indicating members of staff they can speak to. - Weekly PSHE (Jigsaw) sessions - Daily Thrive sessions aimed towards whole class generated targets.
-Targets are based on whole class online profiling, assessed by class teacher termly. - 1:1 Thrive sessions, for pupils identified with needs, delivered by our 2 qualified THRIVE practitioners. - 1:1 ELSA (Emotional Literacy support) interventions for pupils with identified needs. - Daily mindfulness opportunities and taught techniques
+- Social Skills groups - Art and talking sessions for wellbeing support - Zones of Regulation used school wide, referred to daily and group/1:1 sessions, supporting emotional regulation. - Emotional regulation support through use of poster visuals in every classroom. - Daily check in with a member of staff. - Protective behaviours intervention - 1:1 or small group work with a member of the Inclusion team - Mentors - Mental Health champions staff allocated internaliser pupils to check in with. - Termly 'Safe Hands' sessions, indicating members of staff they can speak to. - Weekly PSHE (Jigsaw) sessions - 'Quiet Lunch' access for children who need some social support during lunch - Daily Thrive sessions aimed towards whole class generated targets.
+Targets are based on whole class online profiling, assessed by class teacher termly. - 1:1 Thrive sessions, for pupils identified with needs, delivered by one of our 2 qualified THRIVE practitioners. - 1:1 ELSA (Emotional Literacy support) interventions for pupils with identified needs. - Daily mindfulness opportunities and taught techniques. - EBSA (Emotionally based school avoidance support) referrals can be made through DSPL9 team.
+Tier 3 solution circles and advice.
+Tier 4 Support for school, Play therapist for pupils and family worker support for home - Referrals to Chessbrook Tier 3 1:1 outreach or Reflect and Relaunch offers. - Referrals to Tier 4/5 Acorn Centre for behaviour support and advice. - Bespoke timetables for those children identified for this need. - Bespoke arrival arrangements for those children struggling on entry daily.

-With the additional support in place, children identified on the inclusion register are expected to make accelerated progress and close the achievement gap.
+With the additional support in place, children identified on the inclusion register, with a PSP (Personal Support Plan) in place, are expected to make accelerated progress and close the achievement gap.